outlyerapp/java-metrics/README.md

 You can find your agent fingerprint in /etc/dataloop/agent.finger

 The SERVER and PORT strings refer to the JMX connection details.
-If you are running jmxtrans on the same machine as the service you wish to monitor then SERVER will be 'localhost' and the port will be whatever port JMX runs on.
+If you are running jmxtrans on the same machine as the service you wish to monitor then SERVER will be 'localhost' and PORT will be whatever port JMX runs on.

 # Enabling JMX